|Location:||5 km from Route 33 at Riverton, 18 km from Seneca Rocks.|

 The cave was discovered by the German settlers of the area in 1742 a man named Laven Teter, who was looking for water to supply his livestock.
 The Teter family owned the ground until 1928.
 The new owners opened the cave as a show cave.
 As soon as they owned the cave they first made lantern tours and developed the cave.
 The show cave was opened two years later, in 1930.

-Nearby is a second cave, called Stratosphere Cave or Stratosphere Balloon, which is used for spelunking tours.
+Nearby is a second cave, called Stratosphere Cave or Stratosphere Balloon, which is used for cave trekking tours.
 The cave is very easy and does not include vertical parts.
 Old clothes, long pants, headlamps and sturdy shoes are required for those tours.